Email Services & Email Security IssuesOrhan Sari

 - IMAP: IMAP stands for ‘Internet Message Access Protocol’.
 We can say that it is a combination of POP3 and web-based email service, where your emails are saved on service and can be accessed via a proper application which keep a synchronized copy of them on the computer.

 - MAPI: MAPI stands for, ‘Messaging Application Programming Interface’.
 It is an email service that is managed by Microsoft Exchange Server.
-It offer the service of managing your mails including calendar and contact information and can be fully accessed from multiple devices.
+It offers the service of managing your mails including calendar and contact information and can be fully accessed from multiple devices.

 As email services make it easy and free for the user to facility his tasks, they also have some dark shades.
 It is impossible to have a 100% pure, clear and harm-free services.
 Email services, like any other internet-based services, might simply be hacked and cause damages to the users and their information and privacy.
 In this essay, we are going to go over some main email security threats that can affect users through email services: